Nonprimary motor cortex

 Nonprimary motor cortex is a functionally defined portion of the frontal lobe.
 It includes two subdivisions, the premotor cortex and the supplementary motor cortex.
-Largely coincident with the cytoarchitecturally defined area 6 of Brodmann (human), it is located primarily in the rostral portion of the precentral gyrus and caudal portions of the superior frontal gyrus and the middle frontal gyrus, It aids in cerebral control of movement.
-Anatomically speaking, several nonmprimary areas exist, and make direct connections with the spinal cord.
+Largely coincident with the cytoarchitecturally defined area 6 of Brodmann (human), it is located primarily in the rostral portion of the precentral gyrus and caudal portions of the superior frontal gyrus and the middle frontal gyrus.
+It aids in cerebral control of movement.
+Anatomically speaking, several nonprimary areas exist, and make direct connections with the spinal cord.

 Function

 The nonprimary motor cortex exerts its motor control at a higher neural level than the primary motor cortex by commanding the laterality of muscular motor response to the brain.
 This is carried out by afferent nerves from the nonprimary motor cortex synapsing at the primary motor cortex.
 Both divisions of the nonprimary motor cortex receive inputs from the thalamus and are responsible for sensory guidance and motor preparation.